Item forms

 Customise how item attribute fields are displayed

-When users create, edit or view items, they can see all of the item's attributes by default (in the order they were added to the item's design).
+By default, when users create, edit or view an item, they see all of its attributes in the order they were added to its design.

 If you're unable to view or manage item forms, your user account may lack the required permissions.